 The CHRCDA program, started in 1990 as the Child Health Research Center program aims to fill the gap in training of junior faculty who intend to devote their careers to academic pediatrics.

-The program, maintained initially through NICHD’s Pediatric Growth and Nutrition Branch and now through its Child Development and Behavior Branch, provides a mechanism for sustained mentoring and intense laboratory-based training during this formative period by providing protected time for research training in the laboratories of scientific leaders.
+The program, maintained through NICHD’s Pediatric Growth and Nutrition Branch, provides a mechanism for sustained mentoring and intense laboratory-based training during this formative period by providing protected time for research training in the laboratories of scientific leaders.

 This program stands out as an unusually successful early-career training program—as measured by funding rates of scholars—and has become a key resource for U.S. academic pediatric departments.
 Since its inception, the program has focused on the training and preparation of pediatric candidates with outstanding scientific potential.
 The resulting generation of physician-scientists have exceptional training in both clinical pediatrics and basic science, which enables them to bridge the gap between basic science and the successful treatment of human diseases.